ardonash/8_bit_cpu/docs/info.md

 Explain how to use your project

 To test the project you need to input the bit by bit register values and instructions.

-## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any

-No external hardware